17 March 2025

 26 March 2020

-It will provide support on topics including methods for retrieval of the CO2 dry air mole fraction (XCO2), scientific algorithm data flows and functional requirements, and calibration, product validation and monitoring requirements.
+The service provides support on topics including methods for retrieval of CO2 column-averaged dry-air mole fraction (XCO2), scientific algorithm data flows and functional requirements, as well as calibration, product validation and monitoring requirements.

 - Fast atmOspheric traCe gAs retrievaL (FOCAL), developed and maintained by the Institute of Environmental Physics (IUP) of the University of Bremen (IUP-UB).

-- RemoTAP, developed and maintained by SRON, Netherlands Institute for Space Research.
+- RemoTAP, developed and maintained by the Netherlands Institute for Space Research (SRON).

-In pursuit of the highest quality retrievals, particular aims of the study are to take advantage of measurements from all instruments currently proposed for the CO2M platform and to support the identification of synergies between the three algorithms (referred to as ‘companion algorithms’).
+In order to achieve the highest quality retrievals, a particular aim of the study is to take advantage of measurements from all three instruments on the CO2M platform and to support the identification of synergies between the three algorithms (referred to as ‘companion algorithms’).

 Objectives